Sapporo Ichiban

-Introduced in 1966, Sapporo Ichiban has found a market outside Japan, most notably with consumers in Hong Kong, the United States, Mexico, Argentina and Canada.
+Sapporo Ichiban has also found a market outside Japan, most notably with consumers in Hong Kong, the United States, Mexico, Argentina and Canada.

 Sapporo Ichiban literally means "Sapporo's number one [noodle]", coined by future company president Takeshi Ida after he was particularly impressed with Sapporo's local ramen.

 Facilities and manufacturing

 Sanyo Foods had previously kept their headquarters, and R&D all in their original town of Maebashi city, Gunma prefecture, but their headquarters have legally moved to Minato-ku, Tokyo.
 They have built their plants for domestic products in Gunma, Chiba, Nara, and Fukuoka.
 There is a small sales branch in Sapporo.
 Products sold in the United States are made in Garden Grove, California.